DesiQuintans/Pebble-safe/README.md

 ## Colourblind-friendly palettes

-Choosing colours for syntax highlight has a few extra difficulties:
+Choosing colours for syntax highlighting has a few extra difficulties compared to designing a poster or chart:

 1. Text at normal sizes has thinner outlines that make subtle colours harder to differentiate.